Fallout: Equestria

-Fallout: Equestria is a post-apocalyptic fan fiction novel based on the Fallout and My Little Pony: Friendship is Magic series.
+Fallout: Equestria is a post-apocalyptic My Little Pony: Friendship Is Magic fan fiction novel based on the Fallout video game series.
 It was originally published by pseudonymous user Kkat on April 12, 2011.
 It is split into five volumes, totalling 620,000 words across more than 2,000 pages.
-The novel has been published as an e-novel, an audionovel, and also as a physical hardcover novel.
+The novel has been published as an ebook, an audiobook, and also as a physical hardcover novel.
 The novel is considered to be one of the most popular My Little Pony: Friendship Is Magic fanworks, having developed a large following of its own.

 Synopsis

 The series is a transformative fanwork, based on the Fallout video game franchise and the animated series My Little Pony: Friendship Is Magic.
 Fallout: Equestria places the magical ponies of the Friendship Is Magic franchise within the post-apocalyptic setting of the Fallout games.
 In the novel, the fictional world of Equestria enters a resource war with the Zebra Empire.
 The resulting conflict leaves both continents as mutant-filled wastelands, with survivors living in underground fallout shelters called "Stables".
 Within this setting, the novel combines various cyberpunk, atompunk and retrofuturistic elements with the fantasy elements of Friendship Is Magic.
 The incorporation of more violent and mature content contributes to a darker overall tone than the Friendship Is Magic source material.

-The protagonist, Littlepip, lives in Stable 2, alongside Velvet Remedy, a popular singer.
-When Velvet suddenly leaves, Littlepip leaves to track her down and discovers the post-war world outside ravaged by raiders, monsters, and other dangers.
-She eventually meets Watcher, a faceless voice who speaks to her by controlling radio robots known as Sprite Bots.
-He leads her to the raider infested ruins of the Ponyville library to find the Wasteland Survival guide, written by a local ghoul, and instructs her to find a virtue to stick to as she travels to guide her onward.

-As she begins traveling, she eventually reunites with Velvet, alongside a pegasus named Deadshot Calamity, who was exiled from the Pegasus Enclave who live above the clouds and forbid citizens from flying to the surface, and Pyrelight, a radioactive phoenix.
-She eventually meets Gawdyna Grimfeathers, a gryphon leading a mercenary group called The Talons, who enlists their help to free an ex-labor camp from the control of Mister Topaz, who turns out to be a massive dragon feeding on the gems mined in the prison.

-Along their way, they repeatedly cross paths with Alicorns, mutated ponies with a wide array of magical powers which they can tap into through their hivemind.
-Littlepip struggles to defeat them early on as the Alicorns are able to collectively learn from their mistakes, until she meets Steelhooves, a ghoulified member of a pre-war soldifer faction called the Steel Rangers fused to his power armor.